klaudiusz18/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+This program uses different java processing libraries to connect to the minim and make the audio from a song interact with different shapes and change colour as the song is playing.
+The theme of this assesement is "something beautiful to enjoy while listening to music".
+I was required to make a youube video demonstrating how my assignment operates which can be located down below.

 # Instructions
+This assignment works on a simple menu basis.
+Press buttons between 0 and 4 to change in between each audio visulaiser.

 # How it works